Hardstylist/srd/srd_tools-24.100.3/example-cryptex/Readme.md

 This page details how to Build & Install the ./example-cryptex/
 - Building an up to date cryptex is easy
 - Install the SRD DMG until you get a successful Build
-- IF you can't install _my Example DMG_ then Open an Issue
+- IF you can't Install _my Example DMG_ then Open an Issue
 - IF you can't Build after Cloning _my cryptex_ then Open an Issue

 ## SRD DMG Install